joshgoebel/dwell/README.markdown

 SSL certificates should be saved locally:

+    config/dwell/ssl/ca/*.crt
     config/dwell/ssl/*.crt
     config/dwell/ssl/*.key

-Any key with `CA` in it's name is assumed to be a Certificate Authority and is added to your Apache config with `SSLCACertificateFile`.
+Any keys inside `ssl/ca` are assumed to be a Certificate Authority and are added to your Apache config with `SSLCACertificateFile`.